netgroup-polito/edge-infrastructure-ansible/README.md

 **Please note**: the port 22/tcp is used by Ansible, so make sure you have a rule for that if the firewall is enabled.

 ### Environment Setup

+### Modify the inventory file based on your environment setup
 To start the playbooks, you need to modify the **inventory** file in order to be consistent with your cluster setup.
 It is also possible to add new ```vars``` in order to enhance your environment.